-- Varian GC-Mass Spectrometers
+- Varian GC-Mass Spectrometers (with an autosampler)

-- Shimazdu Atomic Absorption Spectrophotometer
+- Shimazdu Flame Atomic Absorption Spectrophotometer

 In addition to these highlighted instruments, we also have several FTIR (Fourier Transform Infrared Spectrometers) a Shimadzu HPLC (High Performance Liquid Chromatography) and 60 MHz Anasazi NMR Spectrometer.
 Achatz Hall of Science also houses a variety of instrumentation utilized in biochemistry and molecular biology.
 Some of these instruments include: electrophoresis gels, PCR (Polymerase Chain Reaction), scintillation counter, SEM (Scanning Electron Microscope), and confocial microscope.